 We finished The Cabot Trail at 7:30 PM, over ten hours from when we started.
 And the perfect ending to the perfect day was dinner at Baddeck Lobster Suppers.

-The Route & Location:
+The Cabot Trail Map & Location:

 Nova Scotia is a province located along the Eastern portion of Canada, and is mostly bordered by coastline.
 The Cabot Trail is a 185-mile loop located on Cape Breton Island in the Northeastern part of Nova Scotia.